 Things to do

-December brings with it travelers from around the world.
+December brings with it travellers from around the world.
 The weather is just perfect for a sunny beach holiday.
-While North Goa has bustling beaches with a vibrant nightlife, shacks and water sports, the South is quiet and far from the madding crowd.
+While North Goa has bustling beaches with a vibrant nightlife, shacks and water sports, the South is quiet and far from the madding crowds.
 The revelries begin well before Christmas and go on till New Year.
 So if you’re planning a trip make sure you don’t miss out on the best season in Goa.